gdiet/backup/README.md

 To upgrade a DedupFS installation to a newer version:

-* Unpack the new DedupFS archive to the installation directory, next to the existing installation.
+* Unpack the new DedupFS archive to the DedupFS repository directory, next to the existing installation, possibly overwriting existing `*.html` documentation files in the installation directory.
 * Follow any release specific upgrade instructions (see below).
 * Check whether everything works as expected.
-If yes, you can delete the old installation directory.
+If yes, you can delete the old `dedupfs-<version>` installation directory.

 ### Version History And Release Specific Update Instructions